AgentRKID/Rabbit/README.md

 Rabbit is an open source server data manager with the main purpose of allowing developers to access data from across their network

 ### Features
-* Flexible Manager API
+* Flexible API
 * Server Metadata system
 * Bukkit network player connection events
 * Session based metadata (Metadata transfers across server)

+#### Comments
+Usually an API wouldn't be provided, but since this is open source I've created one, usually I would just get what I need normally.

 ### Compiling
-As most people won't have paper downloaded, you must download it or craftbukkit to use it, or even use your own spigot.
+As most people won't have paper downloaded, you must download it or CraftBukkit to use it, or even use your own spigot.
 ```xml
 mvn package
 ```